 South Diamond Islet

-Observing our surrounds, it became apparent we were in the middle of a turtle mating area, as several groups were copulating close by.
+Observing our surroundings, it became apparent we were in the middle of a turtle mating area as several groups were copulating close by.
 We jumped in for a snorkel and witnessed a female with four males queuing up to service her.
 One impatient male was trying to dislodge the active male by biting at his fins.
-Later we realised this biting behaviour was common and seeing males with bites out of their back fins was not unusual.
+Later we realised this biting behaviour was common, and seeing males with bites out of their back fins was not unusual.
 Being a romantic, my partner decided to make our first objective to observe and photograph mating turtles.
-We were lucky and found some midnight lovers on the beach and shot some interesting video of a couple mating on the ocean floor.
+We were lucky and found some midnight lovers on the beach and shot some interesting video of a couple of mating on the ocean floor.

-The eastern side of the cay’s water’s edge had nasty rock formations; a deadly trap for nesting turtles unlucky enough to get wedged among them.
+The eastern side of the cay’s water’s edge had nasty rock formations, a deadly trap for nesting turtles unlucky enough to get wedged among them.
 Several dead turtles were a testament to the hazard.
-I noticed one turtle had been washed head-first into a nasty crevice; it was alive and flapping in desperation; as the tide was soon to recede it had no hope of extraditing itself.
+I noticed one turtle had been washed head-first into a nasty crevice; it was alive and flapping in desperation; as the tide was soon to recede, it had no hope of extraditing itself.
 As much as I hate to interfere with nature, I couldn’t just stand by, so I spent half an hour pushing and pulling and finally seeing it safely back in the sea.
 I hoped she would get her energy back and land on the beach next time.
 My little rescue mission felt good, although my aching back and bruised fingers never felt quite as excited.